Sammyjrjr/Final_project_House_price_prediction_in_Perth/README.md

 # Project Description
-This was my final project about the sold houses in Perth between 1990 and 2020.
+The project consists in houses prices in Perth between 1990 and 2020.